The Fire Captain Teaching Solar and Battery Literacy for First Responders

 These safety rules change when solar panels are involved.
 Firefighters who want to cut a hole in the roof to let smoke vent risk being shocked if their axes chop into a conduit carrying power from the solar array to an inverter or charge controller.

 Covering the panels with a black tarp blocks the photovoltaic process, Birt instructed, making it safe to chop into the roof.
 But what if the solar panels are on fire?
-Just spray at least 100 to 150 gallons of water per minute through a 1 ¾ inch hose to put it out, he said.
+Just spray at least 100 to 150 gallons of water per minute through a 1.75-inch hose to put it out, he said.
 Solar output isn't strong enough to zap anybody through that water stream.

 Birt demonstrates rooftop solar operations with a prop at a training for Cal Fire in San Diego.
 (Photo courtesy of Richard Birt)